Environmentalists Concerned About Norfolk Naval Shipyard Power Plant Proposal

 The Navy seeks a permit from the Virginia Department of Environmental Quality to construct and operate the combined heat and power plant at the shipyard in Portsmouth.
 Navy officials say the plant will provide the facility with its own source of steam and electricity and lower overall energy use.

 DEQ is deciding whether to issue or deny the permit.
 It recently held a public comment period for the request from August 18 to October 7.
+The Navy submitted an application for the permit last year.

 The Chesapeake Bay Foundation and environmental activists say the plant makes little sense as Virginia tries to transition to cleaner, renewable energy sources in response to climate change.
 Air pollution from the plant could also jeopardize the health of people who live near the shipyard, activists say.